abd2re/ib-notes-save/Global Issue books.md

-Beliefs, Values and Educa.on: the prominence of fear in individuals
+## Beliefs, Values and Education: the prominence of fear in individuals